microsoftgraph/microsoft-graph-devx-content/README.md

 #### Please Note:
 In case you see *You are viewing a cached set of samples because of a network connection failure*, check the query parameters and confirm they're correct, then reload the page.

-If you run into any issues, reach out to @BettiroseNgugi
+If you run into any issues, reach out to @MaggieKimani1, @irvinesunday or @thewahome.